You are in our Global Site

 The thickness gauge of magnetic attraction principle is to measure the thickness of the coating by using the suction force between the permanent magnet probe and the magnetically conductive steel to be proportional to the distance between the two.
 This distance is the thickness of the coating.
 So as long as the difference between the magnetic permeability of the coating and the substrate is large enough, it can be measured.

-The eddy current thickness gauge meter uses high-frequency alternating current to generate an electromagnetic field in the coil as the measuring head.
+The eddy current thickness measurement uses high-frequency alternating current to generate an electromagnetic field in the coil as the measuring head.
 When the probe is close to a conductive metal body, an eddy current is formed in the metal material.
 This eddy current increases as the distance from the metal body decreases, and will affect the magnetic flux of the probe coil.
 This feedback effect is a measurement of the distance between the probe and the base metal.

 The eddy current probe is used to measure the thickness of the coating on a non-ferromagnetic metal substrate, so we usually call the probe a nonmagnetic probe.
 Compared with the magnetic measurement principle, their electrical principle is basically the same.
 The main difference is that the probe is different, the frequency of the test current is different, and the signal size and scale relationship are different.
 In the thickness gauges of the past two years, through continuous improvement of the probe structure and microcomputer technology, by automatically identifying different probes, calling different control programs, outputting different test current and changing scale transformation software, two different types of probes are finally connected to the same thickness gauge meter.
 Based on the same idea, the thickness gauge which can be connected with up to 10 kinds of probes has also emerged.
+(You may also be interested in magnetic coating thickness gauge, and metal thickness meter)

-Ultrasonic thickness gauge is based on the principle of ultrasonic pulse reflection to measure the thickness.
+The ultrasonic thickness gauge is based on the principle of ultrasonic pulse reflection to measure the thickness.
 When the ultrasonic pulse emitted by the probe reaches the material interface through the measured object, the pulse is reflected back to the probe, and the thickness of the measured material is determined by accurately measuring the ultrasonic propagation time in the material.

 Although there are many differences in the selection of measuring points and standard materials in the calibration of several thickness gauges, there are some common points to be noted in the operation.
 For example, each thickness gauge has a lower limit on the surface curvature and minimum thickness of the substrate, and the substrate with reasonable size should be selected for operation in the actual calibration; The orientation and pressure of the probe will also affect the measurement results.
 It is necessary to keep the probe perpendicular to the substrate and keep the pressure constant and as small as possible; In addition, attention should be paid to the interference of external magnetic field and matrix remanence when the coating thickness gauge is calibrated, and the influence of temperature change and coupling agent viscosity when the ultrasonic thickness gauge is calibrated.